-Living in a third-world country and a place as buzzing as Tokyo, we find it especially hard to separate ourselves from our devices.
+Living in a city as buzzing as Tokyo, we find it especially hard to separate ourselves from our devices.
 The in-your-face advertisements lighting up every public space and the never-ending scrolling on Instagram take a toll on us.
 Our growing dependency on technology makes it even harder to detach from the intoxicating glow of our screens.

 It was much easier back then…

 Nature was my thing and still is.
 I’m often consumed by the creatures and beauty around me.
 As an elementary school student, I’d hop off at the bus stop near the first street we lived on, a couple blocks from my house.
 It was a long, uphill trek for little legs.
 I was that kid who’d always stop and crouch over the never-ending trails of determined ants.
 Back then, I was really good at stopping to smell the roses!

 My parents made sure we had a lot of time outdoors.
 Lucky for me, I grew up before smartphones and tablets.
 On top of that, my very active parents valued hands-on playtime and outdoor activities.
 We didn’t own any video games until my later years in high school, and we never had cable TV until after I left the nest.
 Being a recalcitrant teenager, I was indignant when restricted from the things my friends all seemed to have.
 Looking back on it now, I understand that those decisions were made in my best interest.
 Thanks, Mom and Dad!